c3nturi0n2013/luminarix/README.md

 # Join the Straw Hat Rogues

 I heard through X Spaces that we will need to team up to complete the journey & survive 👀 season 2!
 I am US 🇺🇸 based so any players that would like to join up & play, my group will be called the Straw Hat Rogues (inspired by Monkey D. Luffy & the Straw Hat Pirates 🏴‍☠️ | Shoutout One Piece!).
 Anyone can join my group, no matter where you are located.
-Join the Straw Hat Rogues & let's survive & conquer season 2 together! 💪🏻 Hit me up on the Rogues Discord, my username is: deadpool6978.
+Join the Straw Hat Rogues & let's survive & conquer season 2 together! 💪🏻 Hit me up on the [Rogues Discord](https://discord.gg/rogues), my username is: deadpool6978, display name: StrawHatSwift🥷🏼.

 # Alphabet